awsdocs/amazon-fsx-lustre-user-guide/doc_source/additional-info.md

 1. The backup manager sends a notification message to the Amazon SNS queue on a successful backup if you choose the option to be notified during the initial deployment\.
 A notification is always sent in the event of a failure\.

-### AWS CloudFormation Template<a name="fsx-custom-backup-template"></a>
+### AWS CloudFormation template<a name="fsx-custom-backup-template"></a>

 This solution uses AWS CloudFormation to automate the deployment of the Amazon FSx for Lustre custom backup scheduling solution\.
 To use this solution, download the [fsx\-scheduled\-backup\.template](https://s3.amazonaws.com/solution-references/fsx/backup/fsx-scheduled-backup.template) AWS CloudFormation template\.

-### Automated Deployment<a name="fsx-custom-backup-deployment"></a>
+### Automated deployment<a name="fsx-custom-backup-deployment"></a>

 The following procedure configures and deploys this custom backup scheduling solution\.
 It takes about five minutes to deploy\.
 Before you start, you must have the ID of an Amazon FSx for Lustre file system running in an Amazon Virtual Private Cloud \(Amazon VPC\) in your AWS account\.
-For more information on creating these resources, see [Getting Started with Amazon FSx for Lustre](getting-started.md)\.
+For more information on creating these resources, see [Getting started with Amazon FSx for Lustre](getting-started.md)\.

 **Note**
 Implementing this solution incurs billing for the associated AWS services\.
 For more information, see the pricing details pages for those services\.